A Clearer Vision of Open-Mindedness

 Open-Mindedness in the Digital Era

 People are increasingly turning to social media as a way of interacting and learning new information.
-With instant access to content from all around the world, people can experience foreign cultures and open themselves to new norms and traditions.
+With instant access to content from all around the world, you can broaden your horizons easily, experience foreign cultures, and open oneself up to new norms and traditions.
 Because they make communication with people from across the globe much easier, social media can promote interactive dialogues that build understanding of different points of view.

 However, platforms like Facebook, Twitter, and Instagram use personalization algorithms that automatically send specific content to users' online newsfeed.
 People therefore access a huge amount of publications that reinforce their existing views and opinions when they sign in to their account.
 They rarely get to see posts from the opposite side of the ideological spectrum, which lead to a “filter bubble” or “echo chamber” effect.